 The Master Gardener program is divided into two parts: Instruction and Service.
 In the first part, participants receive at least 40 hours of intensive, practical horticultural training.
 The following topics are typically covered in the program:

 After successfully completing the classroom portion, which involves regular attendance and passing a final exam, participants receive the title of "Master Gardener Intern".
 These interns are then required to volunteer at least 40 hours of educational service in the Clemson Extension office or in the community to become a Certified Clemson Extension Master Gardener.
 Volunteer activities are coordinated through the local county Extension office.

-The Master Gardener program in Greenville County is coordinated by S. Cory Tanner, Horticulture Extension Agent.
+The Master Gardener program in Greenville County is coordinated by N. Jordan Franklin, Horticulture Extension Agent.